jliu70/adafruit.usedgoodies.com/docs/circuitpython/installation.md

 # Installation

+Adafruit has [great documentation](https://learn.adafruit.com/welcome-to-circuitpython) for CircuitPython.

+This page tries to supplement the existing documentation by providing a quick overview and a summary of the overall process.

+Other documentation listed at [Additional Referernces](index.md#additional-references)

 ## CircuitPython installation has two general steps:

 1. Installing the CircuitPython UF2 image onto your device
 2. Installing additional CircuitPython Libraries as needed

-## CircuitPython UF2 Image
+## I. CircuitPython UF2 Image

-CircuitPython UF2 image installation is a simple drag-and-drop operation because Adafruit devices usually support USB mode.
+Installation of CircuitPython via CircuitPython UF2 image installation is a simple drag-and-drop operation because Adafruit devices usually support USB mode.

 When you connect the microcontroller to your computer via a USB cable, it will appear on your computer as a USB drive.